ClickHouse/ClickHouse/docs/en/operations/table_engines/mergetree.md

 ### Details

-In the case of MergeTree tables, data are getting to disk in different ways:
+In the case of MergeTree tables, data is getting to disk in different ways:

 * as a result of an insert (`INSERT` query).
 * during background merges and [mutations](../../query_language/alter.md#alter-mutations).